edwinsamodra/learn-ansible/README.md

-# Ansible Learning Environment with Vagrant
+# Learn Ansible - Complete Tutorial Environment

-This repository provides a complete Ansible learning environment using Vagrant and VirtualBox.
-It creates 4 virtual machines: 1 Ansible controller and 3 target nodes for practicing automation.
+This repository provides a comprehensive Ansible learning environment with practical examples, playbooks, and tutorials.
+The project is designed to work seamlessly with Vagrant, where this entire folder is mounted to `/vagrant/` inside the Ansible controller VM, allowing you to run playbooks directly from the VM.

 ## 📋 Table of Contents